Jaxydog/advent-of-code-2024/README.md

 This is also a way for me to try out the new edition 2024 nightly.

-Endorsed by transgender spiders 🕷️🕸️
+Endorsed and written by transgender spiders 🕷️🕸️🏳️‍⚧️

 ## Usage